 Chiropractors are typically thought of as “bone doctors”, but actually their focus is on the nervous system.
 The nervous system is the master system of the body.
-It controls and coordinates all the other major systems in the body such as the immune, digestive, respiratory and muscular systems.
-The nervous system includes the brain, spinal cord, spinal nerves and all of the peripheral nerves that serve organs, tissues, blood vessels, etc..
+It controls and coordinates all the other major systems in the body such as the immune, digestive, respiratory, and muscular systems.
+The nervous system includes the brain, spinal cord, spinal nerves, and all of the peripheral nerves that serve organs, tissues, blood vessels, etc..

 Your specific condition will determine the amount of care that is needed, which your chiropractor will discuss with you.
 For some, chiropractic care will need to be on a regular basis to help deal with the daily stresses of life.
 For others, it is simply needed for isolated instances to treat pain and discomfort.
 Make sure to discuss with your chiropractor the treatment plan that is best for you.

 The back is a complex combination of joints, bones, ligaments, and muscles.
-You can strain muscles, sprain ligaments, rupture discs, and irritate joints, which can all lead to back pain.
+You can strain muscles, sprain ligaments, ruptured discs, and irritate joints, which can all lead to back pain.
 It’s no wonder that experts estimate as many as 80% of the population will experience a back problem at some point in their lives.